-- 4.1.1 All prospective students, including those who intend to stay in private lodgings, shall apply for admission to the University on the prescribed application form, hard copies of which are obtainable from the Registrar on request or which can be completed on the web page at www.sun.ac.za.
-The completed application form shall be accompanied by an application fee of R100 or, if the web-based application form is used, the payment instructions should be followed - 4.1.2 Prospective undergraduate students shall apply not later than the general closing date for applications, namely 30 June of the preceding year, with the exception of students applying for the programmes in the Faculty of Medicine and Health Sciences, namely MB,ChB, BScPhysio, BOccTher, BScDiet, and BSpeech-Language and Hearing Therapy, for which applications shall be submitted not later than 31 May.
-The selection policies for the above-mentioned programmes are available on request. - 4.1.3 Late applications for admission to undergraduate programmes in a given year close on 30 September of the preceding year, with the proviso that the University reserves the right to close late applications for any programme at any time before 30 September.
+4.1.1 All prospective students, including those who intend to stay in private lodgings, shall apply for admission to the University on the prescribed application form.
+It is preferable that this form be completed on the website at www.sun.ac.za, but hard copies are obtainable from the Registrar on request.
+The completed application form shall be accompanied by an application fee of R100 or, if the web-based application form is used, the payment instructions should be followed.

+4.1.2 Prospective undergraduate students shall apply not later than the general closing date for applications, namely 30 June of the preceding year, with the exception of students applying for the programmes in the Faculty of Medicine and Health Sciences, namely MB,ChB, BScPhysio, BOccTher, BScDiet, and BSpeech-Language and Hearing Therapy, for which applications shall be submitted not later than 31 May.
+The selection policies for the above-mentioned programmes are available on request.

+4.1.3 Late applications for admission to undergraduate programmes in a given year close on 30 September of the preceding year, with the proviso that the University reserves the right to close late applications for any programme at any time before 30 September.
 Ordinarily no late applications are considered for the BEd (Gen Ed) programme and the Law programmes.
 Applications for admission to Honours, Master's and Doctoral programmes generally close later, except where individual faculties demand earlier closing dates for specific postgraduate programmes (see par.
+4.1.5).

-4.1.5). - 4.1.4 Only in exceptional cases shall consideration be given to any application for admission to undergraduate studies received after 30 September or after an early closing date for a particular programme or programmes, as stipulated in terms of par.
+4.1.4 Only in exceptional cases shall consideration be given to any application for admission to undergraduate studies received after 30 September or after an early closing date for a particular programme or programmes, as stipulated in terms of par.
 4.1.3.
 Each such application shall be dealt with on its individual merits and special permission for such late application shall be obtained from the Registrar or his proxy.
-Each such application shall be accompanied by all the documents required for the consideration thereof, and each such application shall be accompanied by the prescribed fee of R200 for late applications, consisting of the application fee of R100 and the late-application surcharge of R100. - 4.1.5 The closing date for applications for admission to postgraduate programmes, with the exception of Master's programmes consisting of a
+Each such application shall be accompanied by all the documents required for the consideration thereof, and each such application shall be accompanied by the prescribed fee of R200 for late applications, consisting of the application fee of R100 and the late-application surcharge of R100.

-100% thesis and Doctoral programmes, is 30 November of the previous academic year, unless an earlier date is specified in the relevant faculty's Part of the University Calendar.
+4.1.5 The closing date for applications for admission to postgraduate programmes, with the exception of Master's programmes consisting of a 100% thesis and Doctoral programmes, is 30 November of the previous academic year, unless an earlier date is specified in the relevant faculty's Part of the University Calendar.
 Application for admission to Master's programmes consisting of a 100% thesis and for Doctoral programmes may be submitted until 28 February if the faculty/department concerned is willing to consider it, on condition that such applications are complete; that is to say, a complete academic transcript, a full research proposal/summary, a list of bibliographical references, etc., which may be required by the department or faculty, shall be included with the completed application form.
 To ensure that his application is indeed complete, every prospective postgraduate candidate is urged to consult the relevant faculty's own Part of the University Calendar for possible additional requirements relating to his proposed programme.
 The completed application form shall be accompanied by the application fee of R100.